quick-tutorials-with-aws-cloud/networkloadbalancerecs/README.md

-# Network Load Balancer and ECS App
+# networkloadbalancerecs

 This project creates:
-- CloudWatch LogGroup;
+- A Network Load Balancer in front of an ECS App;
-- ECS App Node;
+- An ECS App running NodeJS;
-- Network Load Balancer;
+- A CloudWatch LogGroup;

 ## Local deploy